keleephraim/alx-system_engineering-devops/0x00-shell_basics/README.md

-(pwd) this print the absolute path name of the current working directory is ls This script displays the contents list of the current directory cd ~ This script changes the working directory to the user's home directory
+pwd this print the absolute path name of the current working directory is ls This script displays the contents list of the current directory cd ~ This script changes the working directory to the user's home directory ls -al Display current directory contents, including hidden files Use the long format.